vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 Create the overlay backed logical segments as shown in the [Overlay backed segments CIDR example](#cidrex).
 All these segments will be a part of the same overlay transport zone and they must be connected to the tier-1 gateway.

-The following procedure provides required details to create one such network which is required for Tanzu for Kubernetes Operations deployment:
+The following procedure provides required details to create one such network which is required for the Tanzu for Kubernetes Operations deployment:

 1. With admin privileges, log in to NSX Manager